-DNSSEC is a feature of the Domain Name System that authenticates responses to domain name lookups.
+The Domain Name System Security Extensions (DNSSEC) is a feature of the Domain Name System (DNS) that authenticates responses to domain name lookups.
 It does not provide privacy protections for those lookups, but prevents attackers from manipulating or poisoning the responses to DNS requests.

-There are three places where DNSSEC needs to be enabled and configured for it to protect domains from spoofing and poisoning attacks:
+There are three places where you must enable and configure DNSSEC for it to protect domains from spoofing and poisoning attacks:

 The DNS zone for your domain must serve special DNSSEC records for public keys (DNSKEY), signatures (RRSIG), and non-existence (NSEC, or NSEC3 and NSEC3PARAM) to authenticate your zone's contents.
 Cloud DNS manages this automatically if you enable DNSSEC for a zone.

 The top-level domain (TLD) registry (for

 .com) must have a DS record that authenticates a DNSKEY record in your zone.
 Do this by activating DNSSEC at your domain registrar.

 For full DNSSEC protection, you must use a DNS resolver that validates signatures for DNSSEC-signed domains.
 You can enable validation for individual systems or your local caching resolvers if you administer your network's DNS services.